Not sure how the bid writing process works? This comprehensive bid writing guide will explain how to write the perfect tender response!

 Make a note of how many references the tenderer asks for and any requirements.
 For example, references may need to be of a specific value or have been carried out within a certain time frame.

 If you do put someone down as a reference, ask them if it’s okay first.
 While most businesses are happy to provide references, some prefer not to.
+You don’t want to spoil your working relationships over a dodgy reference.

 You may need to ask your HR team for a training matrix or your QHSE team for examples of risk assessments and method statements.